-At that time, conceptualization of social responsibility and environmental responsibility was limited to respecting cultures and developing tourism in communal areas, and minimising disturbance of natural areas during development respectively.
+At that time, the conceptualization of social responsibility and environmental responsibility was limited to respecting cultures and developing tourism in communal areas and minimising disturbance of natural areas during development respectively.

 My views on tourism and sustainability have definitely evolved over time.